 NBA Rumors: DeAndre Jordan To Bucks?
-Clippers Asking For Malcolm Brogdon, Khris Middleton, & John Henson
+Clippers Asking For Malcolm Brogdon, Khris Middleton, And John Henson

-Rumors and speculations are swirling around the Los Angeles Clippers who are reportedly actively shopping All-Star center DeAndre Jordan.
+Rumors and speculations are swirling around the Los Angeles Clippers, who are reportedly actively shopping All-Star center DeAndre Jordan.
 According to the latest report, four NBA teams “have shown the most interest” in acquiring Jordan, including the Milwaukee Bucks.
 Will Jordan join Giannis Antetokounmpo in Milwaukee?

-The Bucks are in a win-now mode and ready to challenge any team for Eastern Conference supremacy.
+The Bucks are in a win-now mode and are ready to challenge any team for Eastern Conference supremacy.
 They successfully upgraded their backcourt with the acquisition of Eric Bledsoe from the Phoenix Suns.
 To strengthen their chance of beating teams like the Cleveland Cavaliers and the Golden State Warriors, the Bucks should continue improving their roster.

 DeAndre Jordan is one of the NBA superstars who’s currently available on the trade market.
 According to Racine Journal Times‘ Gery Woelfel, the Bucks are making “concerted push” to acquire Jordan from the Los Angeles Clippers.
 Jordan will undeniably be a solid addition to Milwaukee, giving them an incredible rebounder and quality rim protector.
-However, Clippers’ asking price won’t be cheap as they are reportedly asking three of the Bucks’ core players.
+However, the Clippers’ asking price won’t be cheap, as they are reportedly asking three of the Bucks’ core players.

 “Sources said Clipper officials have targeted three Bucks in any deal for Jordan.
 One is John Henson, who is currently the team’s starting center, while the others are reigning Rookie of the Year Malcolm Brogdon, who lost his starting spot when Bledsoe came aboard, and standout swingman Khris Middleton.
 The Clippers, I’ve been told, are adamant in acquiring at least two of the aforementioned Bucks and may even demand all three of them.”